 Mould is a very resilient element that only requires a little wetness to start breeding.
 If your property has been saturated in water for more than two days, you can expect mould to follow suit.

 Other times, the mould can be very tricky to spot since it can hide behind wallpapers and inside the walls.
 Make sure you look carefully for any signs of mould and clear it out immediately.
+Buy a small or a larger dehumidifier (Note: not the same thing as an air purifier) if you need help dealing with this issue.

 Fix All Leaks